-I offer an impartial, supportive and confidential face-to-face meeting either from my practices in Sevenoaks and Westerham in Kent, or I can communicate via video conference call such as Skype, Zoom and Facebook Messenger, wherever you are in the world.
+I offer an impartial, supportive and confidential face-to-face meeting either from my practices in Sevenoaks and Westerham in Kent, or I can communicate via video conference calls such as Skype, Zoom and Facebook Messenger, wherever you are in the world.

-I can help you with a variety of life's challenges you may be experiencing such as stress, anxiety, relationship difficulties, work-related issues and loss.
+I can help you with a variety of life's challenges you may be experiencing such as stress, anxiety, bereavement, relationship difficulties, work-related issues and loss.

 Often people seek counselling for a specific reason, as mentioned above, but it does not always have to relate to a major life event.